Ranked: the 63 GREATEST chocolate bars of all time

 True Images/Alamy Stock Photo

-A smoother take on Cadbury’s popular Flake, the Twirl features a crumbly flaked centred covered in a milk chocolate casing.
-Invented in Dublin at a Cadbury factory in the 1980s, it initially launched as a single-finger bar, becoming the two-finger pack we know and love today two years later.
-In 2019, Cadbury launched a limited edition, orange-flavoured variety that was so popular, it became a permanent fixture.
-Two additional flavours, Caramel and Mint, have since been released.
+A smoother take on Cadbury’s popular Flake, the Twirl features a crumbly flaked centre covered in a milk chocolate casing.
+Invented at a Cadbury factory in Dublin in the 1980s, it initially launched as a single-finger bar, becoming the two-finger pack we know and love today two years later.
+In 2019, Cadbury launched a limited-edition, orange-flavoured variety that was so popular it became a permanent fixture.
+Two additional flavours, caramel and mint, have since been released.

 <p>jennywonderland/Shutterstock</p>